 - Take photographs showing damages before cleaning or removing anything.

-- Mop up water from wood furniture.
+- Wipe as much water as possible from wood furniture.

 - Pin draperies up off the floor as soon as possible.